 For the rest of the year, spiritual succour can be found in the beautiful temples and monasteries that abound in the region, with architectural quirks and picturesque settings to admire.

 Besides sight-seeing, there is a lot you can do in the region.
-You can go trekking, skiing and paragliding over the slopes, and fishing, rafting, kayaking in the rivers.
-The more adventurous can enjoy the glory of the Himalayan mountains by camping and rock-climbing too.
+You can go trekking, skiing and paragliding over the slopes as well as fishing, rafting, kayaking in the rivers.
+However, the more adventurous lot can enjoy the glory of the Himalayan mountains by camping and rock-climbing too.